Gamma ray cross section: Compton scattering cross section

-Compton scattering (or Compton effect) is an interaction in which an incident gamma photon interact with an atomic electron to cause its ejection and scatter of the original photon with lower energy.
+Compton scattering (or Compton effect) is an interaction in which an incident gamma photon interacts with an atomic electron to cause its ejection and scatter of the original photon with lower energy.
 The probability of Compton scattering decreases with increasing photon energy.
 Compton scattering is thought to be the principal absorption mechanism for gamma rays in the intermediate energy range 100 keV to 10 MeV.

-The cross section of the Compton effect is described by the Klein-Nishina equation:
+The cross section of the Compton effect is described by the Klein–Nishina equation:

 for energies higher than 100 keV (k>0.2).
 For lower energies, however, this equation shall be substituted by:

-which is proportional to the absorber’s atomic number, Z.
+which is proportional to the absorber's atomic number, Z.

 The additional cross section connected with the Compton effect can be calculated for the energy transfer coefficient only – the absorption of the photon energy by the electron:

 which is often used in radiation protection calculations.

 Pair production (in nucleus field) cross section

-By interaction with the electric field of a nucleus, the energy of the incident photon is converted into the mass of an electron-positron (e−e+) pair.
+By interaction with the electric field of a nucleus, the energy of the incident photon is converted into the mass of an electron–positron (e−e+) pair.
 The cross section for the pair production effect is usually described by the Maximon equation: